jessica-calderon/talking-tech/README.md

 Users can create an account with a username, email, and password to login to their blog dashboard.
 Users can post, edit, and delete blogs, view and comment on exisiting blogs.

 ## [Additional Tools](#table-of-contents)
-Additional tools: Handlebars.js, Google Fonts, Font Awesome
+express-handlebars, bcrypt, express-session, sequelize, Google Fonts, and Font Awesome

 ## [Contributing](#table-of-contents)
 Thank you for your interest in contributing to this project, however, I am currently not accepting third party contributions.